 As part of Brexit, the UK intends to leave both the single market and customs union.
 The terms of the Good Friday Agreement can be upheld without the UK being part of these two things, although customs and regulatory checks on goods will be necessary in some form (possibly away from the border).

-Were the UK to leave the EU with “no deal” (in the event that the draft withdrawal agreement doesn’t get approved by parliament), there would likely be a “hard border” in Ireland which re-establishes physical infrastructure, like cameras or guard posts.
+Were the UK to leave the EU with “no deal” (in the event that the draft withdrawal agreement doesn’t get approved by parliament), Northern Ireland (as part of the UK) would have different customs and regulatory standards to Ireland (as part of the EU).
+This means there could be a need for customs checks on goods to be introduced at the border, which could create a “hard border” with physical infrastructure, like cameras or guard posts.
 This would undermine the principle of North-South cooperation as set out in the Good Friday agreement.